IS IT POSSIBLE TO BE GRATEFUL NO MATTER WHAT?

-How do you stand in your Truth when the global winds of change are battering your serenity, and the very foundation of your life?
-Storm force winds are knocking, and the people you love are in harms way.
-Currently there are volcano erupting, earthquakes, tsunamis, catastrophic storm swirling, and our planet is in chaos.
-How do we make spiritual sense of these temperamental elementals?
+How do you stand in your Truth when the global winds of change knock on the window of your happiness, shaking the very foundation of your life?
+Storm force winds are blowing, and the people you love may be in harms way.
+In many respects, our planet is in chaos.
+Devastating forest fires are ravaging California, as people venture back to what remains of their homestead.
+How do we make spiritual sense of our Profound Inner Gratitude as these temperamental elemental energies wreak havoc in the world around us.

 Hum the Tarā mantra; 0m is the sound of the wind as it blew with force when you require strength.